 Students can borrow a laptop from the Office of Student Research!
-To check out a laptop, please contact the Office of Student Research; you will need your Coyote OneCard (CSUSB student ID card).
-Laptops can be checked out for an entire quarter.
+To check out a laptop, please contact the Office of Student Research; you will need your Coyote OneCard.
+Laptops can be checked out for an entire semester.
 Contact by phone at 909-537-3177.

 The Obershaw DEN is an on-campus food pantry for students facing food insecurity.
 It provides meals and hygiene products to currently enrolled CSUSB students in need, as well as referrals to other services.
-Students must present their Coyote One ID Card when visiting the DEN; confidentiality is maintained at all times.
+Students must present their Coyote OneCard when visiting the DEN; confidentiality is maintained at all times.
 Contact by phone at 909-537-FOOD or e-mail leaveyourpawprint@csusb. edu.